cannondaleSL4/speech-to-text/README.md

 ## Setup

 1. **Build**
-    - Execute the `build.sh` script to build the service, package the artifacts in Docker, and push the Docker image to the microk8s repository.
+    - Execute the `build.sh` script to build the service, package the artifacts in Docker.

 2. **Microk8s Installation**
 ```